-My Client-Work Creative Process
+My Client Work Creative Process

-The contract helps us to both know exactly what we agreed upon.
-I didn’t use to do this, and I would get myself into trouble in that regard.
-Now, I do it for any new client work.
+Instead, I would get myself into trouble in that regard.
+Now, I have contracts for any new client work.

-For personal projects for a specific need, I create a notebook in Evernote, think through the specific needs and goals that this project needs to meet, and I gather inspiration and ideas for making that happen.
+For personal projects for a specific need, I create a notebook in Evernote.
+Then I think through the specific needs and goals that this project needs to meet.
+And I gather inspiration and ideas for making that happen.

 My Personal Projects Creative Process